Problems

 Difficulty

-Draw how Robinson Crusoe should put pegs and ropes to tie his goat in order for the goat to graze grass in the shape of a semicircle
+Draw how Robinson Crusoe should use pegs, ropes, and sliding rings to tie his goat in order for the goat to graze grass in the shape of a semicircle.

-Draw a picture how Robinson used to tie the goat and the wolf in order for the goat to graze the grass in the shape of a ring
+Draw a picture how Robinson could have used pegs and ropes to tie the wolf and the goat so that the goat grazed an area in the shape of a ring (like a disc with a hole in the middle).

 A rectangle is made up from six squares.
 Find side length of the largest square if side length of the smallest square is 1.